Yair-BD/Iou-image-analysis/README.md

 Calculate average iou :
 - Returns the average IoU of all the boxes that pass the givven iou_threshold.

-def create_historgram(boxes, iou_threshold):
+Create historgram :
-● The function gets a dictionary mapping a frame to its boxes {frame_name: list_of_boxes}, and an iou_threshold, and outputs an IOU values histogram for the boxes that pass iou_threshold.
+  - x_axis: iou that pass the givven
-x_axis: iou, y_axis: occurrences
+  - iou_threshold , y_axis: occurrences

-def get_minimum_and_maximum_height(boxes, iou):
+Get minimum and maximum height:
-● Gets a dictionary mapping a frame to its boxes {frame_name: list_of_boxes}, and an iou_threshold, and outputs the minimum height and the maximum height of all the boxes that pass iou_threshold.
+- Return the minimum height and the maximum height of all the boxes that pass the givven iou_threshold.